Skip to main content

 AppsWeb apps, APIs, long-running workers, and services that should stay available.Long-running Kubernetes workloads with containers, ports, hosts, probes, optional storage, autoscaling, logs, metrics, and deploy history.Default app type.
 Create with POST /api/public/v1/app and a non-service Docker preset such as CUSTOM, METEOR_JS, NEXT_JS, or EXPRESS.

 Databases & ServicesDatabases, caches, queues, and other managed infrastructure components.
-Examples: MongoDB, PostgreSQL, MySQL, Redis, CouchDB, RabbitMQ, and ClickHouse.Quave ONE-managed service infrastructure with generated credentials, internal and external connection URLs, service-specific limits, backups where supported, metrics, logs, and DevOps automation.In the API this still uses the historical appType=db, dockerPreset values such as POSTGRESQL or REDIS, and GET /api/public/v1/database-presets for compatibility.
+Examples: MongoDB, PostgreSQL, MySQL, Redis, CouchDB, RabbitMQ, and ClickHouse.Quave ONE-managed infrastructure with generated credentials, internal and external connection URLs, service-specific limits, backups where supported, metrics, logs, and DevOps automation.In the API this still uses the historical appType=db, dockerPreset values such as POSTGRESQL or REDIS, and GET /api/public/v1/database-presets for compatibility.

 FunctionsRequest-driven endpoints, webhooks, event-style APIs, and workloads that benefit from scale-to-zero.Knative-powered workloads that scale based on traffic and can scale to zero when idle.Create with dockerPreset: "FUNCTION".
 Configure runtime behavior with functionConfig.